 Proposal Vote Required Proposal One: Election of Directors The affirmative vote of a majority of the votes cast by holders of our shares as of the Record Date present or represented at the Annual Meeting is required for the approval of this proposal.
 Abstentions and "broker non-votes" will not be included in determining the number of votes cast and, as a result, do not affect the outcome.
 Proposal Two: Advisory Vote on the Compensation of our Named Executive Officers The affirmative vote of a majority of the votes cast by holders of our shares as of the Record Date present or represented at the Annual Meeting is required to approve, on an advisory basis, the compensation of our named executive officers ("NEOs").
-Abstentions and "broker non- votes" will not be included in determining the number of votes cast and, as a result, do not affect the outcome.
+Abstentions and "broker non-votes" will not be included in determining the number of votes cast and, as a result, do not affect the outcome.
 While your vote is advisory and therefore not binding on us, it will provide information to the Compensation Committee regarding investor sentiment about our executive compensation philosophy, policies and practices, which the Compensation Committee will take into consideration when making future decisions regarding executive compensation.
-Proposal Three: Ratification of Independent Registered Public Accounting Firm The affirmative vote of a majority of the votes cast by holders of our shares as of the Record Date present or represented at the Annual Meeting is required to ratify the appointment of RSM US LLP to serve as our independent registered public accounting firm for fiscal year ending March 31, 2021.
-Abstentions have the same effect as votes cast against the proposal.
+Proposal Three: Approval of the Non-Employee Director Plan The affirmative vote of a majority of the votes cast by holders of our shares as of the Record Date present or represented at the Annual Meeting is required for the approval of this proposal.
+Abstentions have the same effect as votes cast against the proposal, while broker non-votes will not be included in determining the number of votes cast and, as a result, do not affect the outcome.
+Proposal Four: Ratification of Independent Registered Public Accounting Firm The affirmative vote of a majority of the votes cast by holders of our shares as of the Record Date present or represented at the Annual Meeting is required to ratify the appointment of RSM US LLP to serve as our independent registered public accounting firm for fiscal year ending March 31, 2023.
+Abstentions have the same effect as votes cast against he proposal.
 Abstentions will not be included in determining the number of votes cast and, as a result, will have no effect on this proposal.
 Because brokers will have discretionary authority to vote for the ratification of the appointment of the Company's independent registered public accounting firm in the event that they do not receive voting instructions from the beneficial owner of the shares, your broker may vote your shares for this proposal.